gniquil/teadux/README.md

 2. Scalability

-  - Scale your reducer/actions via `Cmd.map` or `Cmd.tag`, by breaking down reducers
+  - Scale your reducer/actions via `Cmd.fmap` or `Cmds.fmap`, by breaking down reducers
     into fractal pattern.
 Factal pattern allows one to reason locally, thereby easier to scale.

   - Side effects & state are consolidated into reducer files.
-This overcomes the one of the major short comings of `observable` and `saga`.
+This overcomes the one of the major short comings of `redux-observable` and `redux-saga`.

+  - Dependencies are declared and passed to your reducer via the `runtime`.
+This reduces dependencies and allows you to reason more locally.
+In addition, mocks for dependencies can be easily passed in during testing to simulate side effects.

 3. Type safe (as much as possible via typescript)